A Unique Way to Talk About Adoption

 Serrano has come back in her defense to state that this is only one method she has used to talk about adoption, it worked for a time but as her child grew older he understood more that he wasn’t born from her heart but the real message of how much she loved him stayed with him.
 She continued to have an open dialogue about adoption with him and has said the story was never about covering up his adoption, only to help him understand it on his level.

 Dealing with adoption can be a difficult task and may require help from a professional counselor.
-If you and your family are struggling with discussing adoption call Trinity Teen Solutions at 307-202-8400 and find out about your options.
+If you and your family are struggling with discussing adoption call TTS at and find out about your options.
 Our professional counselors are here to help you to create the positive change that you are looking for.